jhaindev/quest-submissions/README.md

     // TODO
     // Tell me whether or not this function will log the updated number.
-    // Also, tell me the value of `self.number` after it's run. pub fun numberThree(): Int {
+    // Also, tell me the value of `self.number` after it's run.

+    //This method doesn't have a log statement.
+This method will fail on the post condition. self.number
+    // will remain 0.
+    pub fun numberThree(): Int {
       post {
         before(self.number) == result + 1